-- Case Studies - Pick representative clients or industries and outline how your product or service solved someone else's challenge.
-People learn in different ways, and case studies allow them to see themselves getting relief.
-I think this format works well.
-State the situation, the problem, your solution, the result.
-Over time, you can collect more and more of these and draw upon the ones that fit an industry or problem that is relevant to your prospect.
+- Case studies: Pick representative clients or industries and describe how your product or service solved a customer's challenge.
+These miniature case studies allow potential customers to see how you might help them.
+Keep it simple—stating the situation, the problem, your solution, and the results.
+Over time, you'll collect more of these and can choose the ones that fit an industry or problem that is most relevant to each prospect.

 - Testimonials: Get quotes from real clients about how they benefitted from working with you.
 Social proof, such as testimonials, is one of the strongest selling tools you can have.
 Audio and video testimonials can be incorporated into a digital version of your marketing kit.

 - Client list: Showing who else you do business with can present a compelling case, even for those businesses' competitors, because it shows that you are trusted in your industry and demonstrates your expertise.

 - Process description: Show prospects how you do what you do and how you keep your promises.
 The format will depend on your business; you may find bullet points, flow charts, images, graphs, or other visual materials are most appropriate.
 Showing what's involved in working together can also help justify the cost of your services.